X-CCS/Tacotron_cpu_inference/README.md

 1. Assume you already have downloaded and preprocessed the dataset as quick start: https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2

-2. Tacotron2 and WaveGlow checkpoints for inference can be download from NGC:
+2. Tacotron2 and WaveGlow checkpoints for inference can be download from NGC, and place in the current directory:

  https://ngc.nvidia.com/catalog/models/nvidia:tacotron2pyt_fp16/files?version=3